Hilary Term 2021

 Hi, I’m Olly (he/him), and I’m a second year studying PPE at Univ.
 As treasurer, I will be making sure OULC’s finances are running smoothly so we can continue to organise greats events and fund various election campaigns.
 Please do send me a Facebook message if you’ve got any questions on reimbursements, membership costs or anything generally money-related!

 Hi!
 I’m Hannah, I use she/her pronouns and I am a second year studying History at Worcester.
 As Comms Officer I manage the OULC social medias and website.
-I am passionate about abolishing private schools, trade unions, and LGBT rights.
+I am passionate about abolishing private schools, ending transphobia, and getting a Labour government elected.

 I am Daniel Harrison (he/him) and I am the Membership and Alumni Officer.
 I am a first year History and Politics Student at Worcester College.
 My role is focused on encouraging people to join our vibrant society and I will also run the alumni network.
 I joined OULC in my first term and it has a great diversity of members and events, from Q&A sessions with politicians such as Anneliese Dodds to Beer and Bickering.
 I encourage anyone and everyone to join, no matter what wing of the party you come from.